List of 2014 FIFA World Cup controversies: Bridge collapse

 On 3 July, an overpass under construction in Belo Horizonte as part of the World Cup infrastructure projects collapsed onto a busy carriageway below, leaving two people dead and 22 others injured.
 One witness blamed the accelerated construction schedules and the "incompetence" of the authorities and businesses for the disaster.

 Head injuries

 During the tournament, FIFA received significant criticism for the way head injuries are handled during matches.
 Two incidents in particular attracted the most attention.
 First, in a group stage match, after Uruguayan defender Álvaro Pereira received a blow to the head, he lay unconscious.
-The Uruguayan doctor signaled for the player to be substituted, but he returned to the match.
+The Uruguayan doctor signalled for the player to be substituted, but he returned to the match.
 The incident drew criticism from the professional players' union FIFPro, and from Michel D'Hooghe, a member of the FIFA executive board and chairman of its medical committee.

 Second, in the final, German midfielder Christoph Kramer received a blow to the head from a collision in the 14th minute, but returned to the match before collapsing in the 31st minute.
-During that time, Kramer was disoriented and confused, and asked the referee Nicola Rizzoli whether the match he was playing in was the World Cup Final.
+During that time, Kramer was disoriented and confused, and asked the referee Nicola Rizzoli whether the match he was playing was in the World Cup Final.